PrajwalGupta3/ML/README.md

 - **SVM Advantages:**
   - **High-Dimensional Data Handling:** After feature extraction, the resulting data is high-dimensional.
 SVMs are known to work well in such spaces.
   - **Robustness:** SVMs can generalize well, especially on smaller to medium-sized datasets.

+  **Additional Classifiers:
+      Random Forest: Provides an ensemble method that aggregates multiple decision trees.
+      XGBoost: A gradient boosting method known for its performance and speed.